Home Insurance Payment Options: Monthly vs Annual & How to Save

 Lapse = Serious Risk

-A lapsed policy is not just an inconvenience — it's a financial emergency.
+A lapsed policy is not just an inconvenience, it's a financial emergency.
 If your home is damaged while uninsured and you have a mortgage, you're still responsible for paying your lender even if your home is a total loss.
 If you're struggling with costs, contact your insurer about payment plans before missing a payment, not after.
-You can also explore options to lower your premiums or consider whether home insurance being optional is ever a realistic path for your situation.
+You can also explore options in our guide to the home insurance affordability crisis for real solutions.

 How to Recover After a Missed Payment

-2. Pay all past-due amounts plus any late fees to restore active coverage
+2. Pay all past-due amounts plus any late fees (often around $30) to restore active coverage

 3. Set up autopay to prevent future missed payments